huri000/SwiftEntryKit/README.md

 ## Installation

+SwiftEntryKit is compatible with Xcode 10 as of release *0.8.0*.
+Developers who are still using Xcode 9.x.y can install release 0.7.2, or lower versions.

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: